 One thing I absolutely love about Bogotá is the food.
 From street food on every corner to huge lunch portions, you will never go hungry here.
 Listed below are twelve must-not-miss foods in Bogotá.

 Because Bogotá is Colombia’s capital and largest city you can find variations of many things from all over the country and food is no exception.
-I have found, for example, that I like certain types of arepas and empanadas and don’t care for others.
+I have found, for example, that I like certain types of arepas and empanadas and don’t care as much for others.
 Here I list my twelve favorite foods from Bogotá, in no particular order, because ten just is not enough!
 Below you will find a description of each item as well as its origin (according to popular belief), main ingredients, and price range in Bogotá.
 You can find these foods all over the city, but the easiest neighborhoods to find a variety of restaurants and street food are La Candelaria and Chapinero.

 Arepas come in many different varieties.
 They can be eaten with any meal, or as a snack.
 On the street you can find corn arepas with cheese, arepas rellenas slathered with butter or stuffed with cheese and meat, and more.
 Many stands offer a choice of sauces to put on top of your arepa.
 Some even include honey!
 My favorite is a thick corn arepa with cheese inside and honey on top.